 WSBA Presidential Search

-In September 2018, at the Annual Awards Dinner, the president-elect will assume the position of president.
-During his or her service, the president-elect and president will also be required to meet with members of the Bar, the courts, the media, and public and legal interest groups, as well as be involved in the Bar’s legislative activities.
+In September 2018, at the Annual Awards Dinner, the president-elect will assume the office of president.
+During his or her service, the president-elect and president are required to meet with members of the Bar, the courts, media, and public and legal interest groups, as well as participate in the Bar’s legislative activities.
 Appropriate time will need to be devoted to communication by letter, e-mail, and telephone in connection with these responsibilities.

-© 2015 Washington State Bar Association, all rights reserved.
+© 2017 Washington State Bar Association, all rights reserved.